PeterCamilleri/docs/SD_Cards.md

 UHS-III    |      624       |    2 Rows  | Not adopted? |
 SD Express |      985       |    2 Rows  | Leading edge |

+Note: It very much looks like the UHS-III interface is being skipped over in favor of SD Express.